Perlkonig/editing-tools/README.md

 * "singular data" finder, and
 * comment boilerplate manager.

-The proper noun checker looks for proper nouns that sound similar and that differ by a customizeable editing distance.
+The proper noun checker looks for proper nouns that sound similar or that differ by a customizeable editing distance.
 Useful for catching common typos in names.

 The word list generator creates an alphabetized list of all the unique words in the document.
 Useful for proofreading.